SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 SPM Quick Tips across environments

-When working on homework, Johnny wore soft music headphones to help with his sound issues and sat on a 55-centimeter stability ball or “ball chair,” which increases attention and alertness through gentle bouncing.
+When working on homework, Johnny wore soft music headphones to help with his sound issues.
+He sat on a 55-centimeter stability ball or “ball chair,” which increased his attention and alertness through gentle bouncing.
 In the mornings and evenings, Pamela piled on layers of pillows and blankets they called “toppings” in their “Pizza Game.”
 She also gave him joint compressions and bear hugs in which she squeezed him as hard as he needed.
 It was all designed to provide deep-touch pressure sensory input to help him feel calm, resulting in increased focus.

 “That’s what we’d do right before he went to school so that he could be a functioning child in the classroom,” Pamela said.
 “And we’d do those things at bedtime, too, to help him sleep.”

-At school, Diana recommended Johnny carry heavy books from one classroom to another.
-By doing this SPM QT “heavy job” to engage his muscles, the activity also allowed Johnny to feel he was being helpful.
+At school, Diana recommended that Johnny carry heavy books from one classroom to another.
+Doing this SPM QT “heavy job” engaged his muscles.
+The activity also allowed Johnny to feel he was being helpful.
 He also did some wall push-ups or bounced on an exercise ball.
 He wore his coat between classes to protect him from unexpected bumps by other students, which could lead to fight-or-flight responses.

 These SPM QT interventions gave Johnny’s proprioceptive, vestibular, and tactile systems the additional sensory input they needed.
 Ultimately, the SPM QT techniques were used across environments at home, school, clinic, and summer camp.